james-od/addressbookAdministrate/README.md

 Hello,

-As a small exercise I imagine the point is less about the final product and more about the approach and thought process so I'll try and give a summary of that below, which I can expand on later in person.
+I'll try and give a summary of my approach and thought process approaching this below, which I can expand on later in person.

 This is my first time properly working with anything web related, so I knew going into this that the four hours recommended would be slightly ambitious.
 This also made it somewhat difficult for me to sit down and plan my approach as I usually would.
 So I had to take a less structured approach.
 I first went through the document and wrote out requirements as a list in a notebook.
 I then spent a while flicking through tutorials and fiddling with test code.
 Then I got down as much as I could with that knowledge and then worked from there to create something presentable.